Every graph is a cut locus: Stability

 \section{Stability}

 In this section we propose a notion of stability for cut locus structures, while in the next section we show that --roughly speaking-- stability is a generic property of CL-structures.
-For our goal, we need to further investigate cut loci.
+For our goal, we need to further investigate the cyclic part of the cut locus; it was introduced and first studied by J. Itoh and T. Zamfirescu \cite{Itoh-Zamfirescu}.